evagtorre14/travel-with-love/README.md

 This project uses Google Analytics to track user traffic.
 The tracking script is implemented directly in the main layout file: `src/layouts/MainLayout.astro`.

 - **Tracking ID:** `G-17DVMY56N1`

+## 8. External Services

+### OpenWeatherMap

+To display weather information, the application uses the [OpenWeatherMap API](https://openweathermap.org/api).
+The API key is stored as a secret in the GitHub repository (`OPENWEATHERMAP_API_KEY`) and is used during the build process for deployment, as defined in the GitHub Actions workflow.